Azerbaijan: Crackdown on Independent Media Intensifies - 6 Abzas Media Journalists Behind Bars

 Abzas Media’s Editor-in-Chief Sevinj Vagifgizi Detained

 On November 20, 2023, Khatai District Court in Baku issued an order for Abzas Media editor-in-chief Sevinj Vagifgizi to be held in custody for a period of four months.
 Vagifgizi is facing charges of conspiring to bring money into the country unlawfully.
 The reporter was detained upon her arrival at Baku airport in Azerbaijan, and subsequent to her detention, the police conducted searches at her apartment and office.
-Vagifgizi’s pre-trial detention was extended for 3 months on March 14, 2024.
+After almost 8 months in custody, Vagifgizi’s pre-trial detention was extended for 3 months on June 12, 2024.

 In 2021, both Vagifgizi and Hasanli were targeted with Pegasus, a spyware developed by the Israeli company NSO Group.
 Their names were found on a leaked list of individuals who were subjected to surveillance, as reported by the Organized Crime and Corruption Reporting Project (OCCRP).
 Vagifgizi was sued for her reporting in 2019, mere weeks after a travel ban imposed on her in 2015 was lifted.